-We and the city of Mountain Home monitor for constituents in your drinking water according to Federal and State laws.
+We routinely monitor constituents in your drinking water according to Federal and State laws.
 The test results table shows the results of our monitoring for the period of January 1st to December 31st, 2023.
 In the table you might find terms and abbreviations you are not familiar with.
 To help you better understand these terms we've provided the following definitions:

-Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow
+Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.